 5 Ninja Methods I Used to Find Competitors' Customers

-And you won’t need to, because I’ve found 5 easy ways (free and paid) that I think are among the best ways to help you find your competitors’ customers quickly and most importantly, legally.
+And you won’t need to, because I’ve found 5 easy ways (free and paid) to help you find your competitors’ customers quickly and most importantly, legally.

 I challenged myself to find Intercom’s customers using all these methods, and these are my results.